ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 Into that directory, the first file you should create and store is one called `layout.html`

 That file should look like this.
-You can use idle to create a new file, copy/paste the following HTML code into the file, and then save it in your templates directory with the name `layout.html`.
+You can use gvim to create a new file, copy/paste the following HTML code into the file, and then save it in your templates directory with the name `layout.html`.

 ```html